 Christian Homeschooling – Community

-Another thing that the homeschooling family needs is support.
+Another thing that each homeschooling family needs is support.
 This is often found within a local Christian homeschooling co-op or through the family’s church.
-The co-op is a place where families can come together and offer subjects that might not be feasable for one family alone.
+A co-op is a place where families can come together and offer subjects that might not be feasible for one family alone.
 Parents share skill sets and teach other children in their specialty areas.
 In this way, families are able to offer their children a bit more rounded education instead of propagating only what the parents are able to teach.
-Having a sense of community is also very important for the Christian homeschooler.
+Having a sense of community is also very important for Christian homeschoolers.
 Seeing other students that homeschool and share the same dreams, hopes, and struggles that they do is always an encouragement.
 Making the most of what your local Christian homeschooling co-op has to offer can really augment your homeschool.

 Christian Homeschooling – Standing for What you Believe in…